peakphp/docs/docs/v4/core-concepts/app-life-cycle.md

 ---
-id: app-flow
+id: app-life-cycle
-title: Application flow - Core concepts
+title: Application life cycle / Core concepts
-sb: sidebar/core-concepts.html
+sb: sidebar/docs.html
 ---

-# Application flow
+# Application life cycle

 Peak application are **Middlewares** centric.
 You can resume the flow like this.
 A user proceed a HTTP Request, then it is forwarded to your application HTTP stack which resolve it and return a HTTP response whenever possible.